5. Teaching Prepositions of Place : The Dead Fish Mystery

 And.. where is it?
 It’s next to the cat

 So, how can we say that?
-There’s a smelly sock next to the cat.
+There’s a smelly sock next to the cat

 What is it?
 It’s a lamp.

-And is it short?
-No, it’s tall
+Is it short?
+No, it’s tall.

-So where’s the lamp?
-In the corner
+Where is the lamp?
+It’s in the corner

-Top corner or bottom corner?
-Bottom
+Is it in the top corner or the bottom corner?
+Bottom corner

-Left corner or right corner?
+Left or right?
 Right

 So, can you make a complete sentence?